Verse and Prose

-An "iamb" is an unaccented syllable followed by an accented one.
+An "iamb" is an unaccented syllable followed by an accented one (one of those pairs is called a "foot").
 "Penta" means "five," and "meter" refers to a regular rhythmic pattern.
-So "iambic pentameter" is a kind of rhythmic pattern that consists of five iambs per line.
-It's the most common rhythm in English poetry and sounds like five heartbeats: ba-DUM, ba-DUM, ba-DUM, ba-DUM, ba-DUM.
+So "iambic pentameter" is a kind of rhythmic pattern that consists of five iambs (or feet) per line.
+It's the most common rhythm in English poetry, and it sounds like five heartbeats: ba-DUM, ba-DUM, ba-DUM, ba-DUM, ba-DUM.

-Let's try it out on this line from Othello:
+Let's try it out on these lines from Henry VI, Part 2:

-Every second syllable is accented, so this is classic iambic pentameter.
-When the lines have no rhyme scheme, we call it "unrhymed iambic pentameter," which is also known as "blank verse."
+Every second syllable is accented, and there are five of these feet, so this is classic iambic pentameter.
+Since these lines have no rhyme scheme ("day" and "sea" don't rhyme), we call it "unrhymed iambic pentameter," which is also known as "blank verse."